8 Estimation, Confidence Intervals, and Bootstrapping

 To study and understand the behavior of bootstrap samples, we return to our example of the chocolate-covered almonds in a bowl.
 Recall that the bowl is considered the population of almonds, and we are interested in estimating the population mean weight of almonds.

-As we did before, we only have access to a single random sample.
-In this section, we use the data frame almonds_sample_100, a random sample of 100 almonds taken earlier.
+, a random sample of 100 almonds taken earlier.
 We call this the original sample, and it is used in this section to create the bootstrap samples.
-The first 10 rows are shown below:

 almonds_sample_100